What is Marketing Research? The 2026 Guide for Startups and B2B Founders

 Qualitative Research

 Depth-driven.
 Customer interviews, open-ended survey responses, recorded sales calls, community discussions.
-This tells you why it is happening.
+This tells you why something is happening.
 Most founders over-index on quantitative data and under-invest in qualitative insight.
 The biggest product and positioning breakthroughs come from qualitative research.

 What Marketing Research Actually Helps You Decide

 Research is not an academic exercise.
 Every research project should be tied to a specific business decision.
-Here are the decisions it should inform:
+Here are the decisions it should directly inform:

 - Product development: What features do buyers actually want versus what your team thinks they want?